ShreckedTO/nerw/README.md

 ```
 ### Network
 ``Network.addInput``
-Adds an input to the network
+Adds an input to the network<br />
 ``Network.addLayer``
-Adds a hidden layer to the network
+Adds a hidden layer to the network<br />
 ``Network.addOutput``
-Adds an output to the network
+Adds an output to the network<br />
 ``Network.initiate``
-Initiates the network
+Initiates the network<br />
 ``Network.activate``
-Returns the output of the network given the arguments
+Returns the output of the network given the arguments<br />
 ``Network.mutate``
-Mutates the network
+Mutates the network<br />
 ``Network.cloneNetwork``
-Returns a clone of the network
+Returns a clone of the network<br />

 # Distribution
 Putting your network to use has never been easier!
 Just use the ``Network.export`` method, and write it's contents to a file.
 You're already almost there!
 Now just add your generated file as a script in your html page or require it in node.js, and you can call it from the ``ExportedNetwork.activate`` method.